flutter/website/index.md

         *   Experiment by changing code and reloading as your app runs (with hot reload)
         *   Fix crashes and continue debugging from where the app left off
 *   Create beautiful, highly-customized user experiences
-    *   Leverage a complete set of self-describing Material Design widgets
+    *   Benefit from a rich set of Material design widgets built using Flutter's own framework
     *   Realize custom, beautiful, brand-driven designs, without the limitations of OEM widget sets